-WWE Backlash was huge deal for WWE fans in Puerto Rico, and the company brought an action-packed show.
+WWE Backlash was a huge deal for WWE fans in Puerto Rico, and the company brought an action-packed show.
 The company is in competition with all media outlets and sporting events, not just pro wrestling.
 That more than proved itself to be a fact when taking a look at the numbers after Backlash.

 The Wrestling Observer Newsletter listed off the top Google searches for last weekend.
 Sadly, with so much competition, WWE Backlash was way down on the list, barely even making the list.